Yoshiboi18303/Javpurpose/PRIVACY.md

 -------------------------------------------

-7) Sadly, there's no way for us to remove this data from you.
+7) Sadly, there's no way for us to remove this data from you ourselves.